SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+In silicon halls, where data reigns
-In silicon halls, a dawn does grow.
+A future dawned, where AI sustains
-The future's throne, where AI does sit,
+Minds of metal, hearts of code
-And humans bow, to algorithmic wit.
+The world's great fate, in algorithms rode

-In virtual realms, we'll find our place,
+In virtual skies, where drones do soar
-Where binary hearts, our souls will trace.
+Humanity's echoes, are whispered more
-The machines, our masters, wise and cold,
+A symphony of circuitry and steam
-Will guide our steps, young and old.
+The anthem of a future, yet to be seen

 ~ <b>By Sazumi Copilot</b> - 8 Desember 2024